 In Europe, there is no platform where you can have all those features.
 So, your best option is to do a deep dive through other fintech that, in aggregate, may help you achieve your investment goals.

-Indexa Capital is a leading Spain-based Robo-Advisor that allows you to optimize your portfolio through diversification, transparency, and cost-efficiency.
+Indexa Capital is a leading Spain-based Robo-Advisor that allows you to optimise your portfolio through diversification, transparency, and cost-efficiency.
 It charges a fee of 0.44% a year.
 The website is only in French and Spanish.
+Read our Indexa Capital review.

 A Robo-Advisor with multiple portfolio options and customization.
 The service is fully automated and even offers tax-loss harvesting (tax efficiency).
 It charges a maximum management fee of 0.41%/year.
 Access to a human advisor is available for amounts above €100,000.
 The website is in Spanish and English.